jwKav/Web_App_Group_Project/README.md

 ### Github
 - Used the 'Projects' tab to help us create a backlog, and organise tasks into the form of user stories.
 Also using github as a form of version control

+## How we are working

+## Getting Started
+When starting this project, we started off with making user stories to match our backlog, to help us organise the sprints we set ourselves.
+We made the user stories in a way that would enable anyone reading it to understand what functions the web app will be able to carry out, while also making it clear to us what we want to achieve.
+We can also use these user stories to make tests towards the end of project to ensure everything is working as it should be.

+## The Project